CSSSensei/CSSSensei/README.md

 🌱 I’m currently studying Computer Science at MEPHI University

-📫You can reach me in Telegram: @nklnkk
+📫You can reach me in Telegram: @meoooo0w

 ## **Technologies & Tools**
 ### **Languages**